haianos/rocoma-sandbox/docs/index.md

 ### What's happened beyond the screen?

-The controller loads a lua script that contains the implementation of the controller.
-From Lua, it is possible to access to few functionalities of the controller container (in C++), including access to `State`, `Command` and a `ROS` publisher.
+The controller loads a `Lua ` script that contains the implementation of the controller.
+From `Lua`, it is possible to access to few functionalities of the controller container (in C++), including access to `State`, `Command` and a `ROS` publisher.

-The controller (in `LuaGeneric1.lua`) looks like this:
+The controller (in `scriptctrl_example/controllers/LuaGeneric1.lua`) looks like this:

 ```lua
 function initialize(dt)